thybzi/stylco/README.md

 * `{{NEWLINE}}` — `\n` or maybe `\r\n` or `\r`, respecting **[newline](#newline)** option value.
 * `{{INDENT}}` — `"    "` (four spaces) or maybe two tabs or whatever, respecting **[indent](#indent)** option value.

+If you don't need any custom content for the file, set this value to `null` or just omit it.

 #### All default values together ####
 Here are default configuration values for Stylco.
 You can override any of them with a file called `.stylcorc` put in your project's document root (must be valid JSON).
 Note that any value set in your file overrides default key entirely.